alexycyap/slack-ozfindbiz/README.md

 Edit *src/main/webapp/config.json* and fill in values for:

-* **ozfindbiz.sapi.key** : Go to http://developers.sensis.com.au and register for a Sensis API Test key (for free) and paste it here.
+* **ozfindbiz.sapi.key** : Go to http://developers.sensis.com.au and register for a Sensis API Test key and paste it here.
 * **ozfindbiz.slack.tokens** : Get the token from the Slack Outgoing WebHook integration page and paste it here.
 * **ozfindbiz.defaultLocation** : Enter a location that will be searched if a location is not specified by the user.
 May be a geocode or address text.
 Must be within Australia.